Crowded skies in Southeast Asia put pressure on pilots, air traffic control

 That leaves pilots flying in a region of volatile weather conditions facing a high-risk challenge: when to take matters into their own hands and declare an emergency, allowing them to take action without getting permission from air traffic control.

-Most consider that step - which requires them to broadcast a wideband call to other aircraft in the area and which will later be closely scrutinized by regulators - a last resort.
+Most consider that step - which requires them to broadcast a wideband call to other aircraft in the area and which will later be closely scrutinised by regulators - a last resort.

 “As a professional pilot, you are obligated to think quickly,” a Qantas Airways pilot with 25 years experience in the region told Reuters.
 “If you’ve signed for the plane, as we put it, you’ve signed for potentially 300 passengers and millions of dollars worth of aircraft; that’s a multibillion dollar liability.
 Part of the job is to balance the risk and make a snap decision.”